rwaldron/johnny-five/docs/boe-navigator.md

       degrees += step;

       // The following three conditions will help determine
-      // which way the navigator should turn if a potential collision
+      // which way the navigator should turn if a potential collideAt
       // may occur in the sonar "change" event handler[2] if ( degrees > bounds.left ) {
         facing = "left";